cedricwalter/ressources-grep-maven-plugin/readme.md

 * To ensure that no password are in clear text,
 * To enforce anything that can be checked with regexp.

 This maven plugin use regular expression to locate matches and make the build fail with a nice readable message.
+It traverse recursively all folders and support multiple grep.

 **In Short it enforce some criteria using grep.**